Introduction

 - Avoid cutting woody herbs back too hard into old stems.

 Harvest herbs little and often rather than hacking the whole plant back.
-It gives you better leaves, keeps plants compact, and makes it much easier to use fresh herbs in everyday meals.
+It gives you better leaves, keeps plants compact, and makes it easier to use fresh herbs in everyday meals.

 Greenhouse and Polytunnel Harvests in June